coralogix/O365Status/README.md

     b.
 Coralogix Account
     c.
 AWS Access with the ability to deploy new Lambdas thru SAM

 4. Instructions:
     a.
+Run sam build
     b.
-Run sam build
+Run sam deploy --guided
     c.
-Run sam deploy --guided
+You will be able to see the new Lambda Function in AWS.
     d.
-You will be able to see the new Lambda Function in AWS.
-    e.
 Go into the new Lambda Function Configuration and set up the Envirment Variables APPLICATION_NAME
         SUBSYSTEM_NAME
         CLIENT_ID #This is Azure Registered Application ID